Amyh97/Hubbub_codetest_Amy/bugs.md

 ### Leaderboard

 #### Problem:
-Was rendering leaderboard by amount in the wrong order, so the lowest value at the top.
+The leaderboard by amount table was rendering the wrong way with the lowest values at the top, as opposed to the leaderboard by donor table which was listing the houses with the highest value at the top.

 #### Exploration:
 In the LeaderboardView the count was rendering largest to smallest for the leaderboard by donor table and I saw the “-“ in the `.order_by()` so looked up reverse order and that backed up my thought that that was the difference between the correct order and incorrect order.